|

 ·

-threats or intimidation to make you perform sexual acts, having sex with you when you don't want to have sex, any degrading
+intimidation to make you perform sexual acts, having sex with you when you don't want to have sex, any degrading treatment

 ·